vk12122/bitvijays.github.io-sphinx/docs/LFF-IPS-P1-IntelligenceGathering.rst

 ::

   nc -vvn -z xxx.xxx.xxx.xxx startport-endport
-     -z flag is Zero-I/O mode ( used for scannng )
+     -z flag is Zero-I/O mode (used for scanning)
      -vv will provide verbose information about the results -n flag allows to skip the DNS lookup